Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Preliminaries

 \section{Preliminaries}

 Let us start with a common method of representing (and generating) fractals: iterated function systems or shorten IFS.
 For this, we introduce similarities $S_i:D\subseteq \mathbb R^d\to D$ with $|S_i(x)-S_i(y)|=c_i|x-y|$ and $0<c_i<1$.
 An iterated function system consists of $N$ similarities, where $N$ has to be finite.
-By Hutchinsons theorem \cite{Hutchinson1981} exists a unique, non-empty compact invariant subset $K\subset \mathbb R^d$ fulfilling
+By Hutchinsons theorem \cite{Hutchinson1981} exists an unique, non--empty compact invariant subset $K\subset \mathbb R^d$ fulfilling

 We want to call $K$ the attractor of the IFS and think of it as the geometric representation of the fractal.
 Please note, that there are multiple different IFS generating one specific fractal (respectively $K$).\\ Some of those fractals fulfill the so called open set condition, often shorten by OSC.
-The OSC states that there exists a non-empty bounded open set $\mathcal O\subset\mathbb R^d$ such that $\bigcup_{i=1}^NS_i(\mathcal O)\subset \mathcal O$ with the union disjoint.
+The OSC states that there exists a non--empty bounded open set $\mathcal O\subset\mathbb R^d$ such that $\bigcup_{i=1}^NS_i(\mathcal O)\subset \mathcal O$ with the union disjoint.
 Since the OSC is a precondition of \cite{FK2019}, we further want to assume that we fulfill the OSC.

 Let us examine the fractal in a more accurate way.
 For this we introduce the alphabet $\mathcal A=\{1,\dots,N\}$ of $N$ letters where each letter represents one similarity.
-We want futher to consider multiple mappings of a set.
+We want further to consider multiple mappings of a set.
 For this we introduce the word space $\mathcal W$ by

 where $\emptyset$ represents the empty word.
 Let us denote by $\mathcal W^\star$ all $\mathcal A$-valued sequences $w=w_1w_2\dots$.\\ The word space $\mathcal W$ itself consists of words $w$ which can be represented by $w=w_1\dots w_n$ and $w_i\in\mathcal A$.
 For such a word we define the length $|w| = n$, the parent to be $w^- = w_1\dots w_{n-1}$ and the restriction to the first $m$ letters by $w|_m \defgl w_1\dots w_m$ for $m\leq |w|$.
 Further we define the product of two words $v, w\in\mathcal W$ with $v= v_1\dots v_m$ and $w=w_1\dots w_n$ by